Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Did you know that we can book all overnight accommodation for the Rheinsteig for you?
 Check out all our options here.

-Best (wine) season for the Rheinsteig
+Best Season for Hiking (and Wine Tasting) on the Rheinsteig

 Although you can hike the Rheinsteig all year round, the best seasons are obviously spring, summer and early autumn.
 Note that some climbs on the Rheinsteig can be muddy and slippery in winter.
 If you want to combine the Rheinsteig with the wine season, stick to July and August.
 During these months, there are various festivities concerning Riesling and other famous wines in the various regions.
 Beware of heavy legs along the way!

-Best (wine) season for the Rheinsteig
+Best Season for Hiking (and Wine Tasting) on the Rheinsteig

 Rheinsteig - A 'Premium Hiking Trail'